NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Choice
      - "none", "integrated", "separate"
      - The backup type of the heat pump.
 If 'integrated', represents e.g. built-in electric strip heat or dual-fuel integrated furnace.
 If 'separate', represents e.g. electric baseboard or boiler based on the Heating System 2 specified below.
 Use 'none' if there is no backup heating.
+   * - ``heat_pump_backup_heating_autosizing_limit``
+     - false
+     - Btu/hr
+     - Double
+     -
+     - The maximum capacity limit applied to the auto-sizing methodology if Backup Type is 'integrated'.
+If not provided, no limit is used.
+If Backup Type is 'separate', use Heating System 2: Heating Autosizing Limit.
    * - ``heat_pump_backup_fuel``
      - true
      -